 Mr. GFE and I both enjoy a good casserole and he is a huge fan of John Wayne.
 So when I saw John Wayne Casserole in a listing on All Free Casseroles Recipes, I had to take a look.
 The description began: “Here’s a Mexican casserole recipe that every cowboy will love, including the Duke himself.”
 Once I clicked on the link to see the recipe, I determined that All Free Casserole Recipes had come up with the John Wayne casserole name.
 The original recipe was actually called My Mom’s Mexican Casserole.
-I am pretty sure that the casserole recipe got a lot more views by affixing John Wayne’s name to it though!
+I am pretty sure that the casserole recipe got a lot more views by affixing John Wayne’s name to it though.
+I’m not sure what the Duke would think, but we love it!

 To be honest, when I think of John Wayne, I think of hearty “manly” meals that don’t usually involve Mexican food, but the casserole looked really good.
 Still, I decided to give the recipe a go, creating my own simpler version—a gfe version made with simple pantry ingredients.
 So I skipped the canned Ranch style beans and opted for plain pinto beans.
 I omitted the cream of chicken soup.
 (Although Pacific Foods makes gluten-free cream of chicken soup and there are lots of homemade gluten-free versions of “cream of” soups, again, I wanted to keep things simple and use what I already had in my pantry.)
 I omitted the packaged taco seasoning mix (although there are plenty of gluten-free options, like this one), but I decided that I would salsa as my liquid, binder, and main flavoring in the recipe instead of as an optional ingredient and, therefore, I knew the taco seasoning would not be needed.
-(By the way, when I do need taco seasoning, I rely on a simple “make-as-needed” combination of chili powder, cumin, and garlic that I got from this cookbook years ago.)
+(By the way, when I do need taco seasoning, I rely on this Four-Ingredient On-the-Spot Taco Seasoning.)
 I knew the salsa would do the job I wanted, because my Enchilada Casserole includes salsa for the very same reason and it’s delicious.

 This dish is a perfect one-pot meal—my personal fave!
 My aunt and I enjoyed it for lunch when she was visiting.
 Mr. GFE and I enjoyed it for dinner two nights.
 And I ate if for breakfast and/or lunch a few days.
 It was good every time!
 Enjoy!